Hervar77/infinity-doc/mkdocs/api/infinity.list.md

 Parameters:

 - value: `any`
-  >the data to examine the list for
+  >The data to examine the list for.

 Return type: `number`